Learn how our essential services will continue to operate as we respond 'Together against COVID-19'.

 Agencies are encouraged to release information in response to a request without the need for a formal application, unless there are good reasons to require one.

 In limited circumstances, access to information will require a formal application.
 People have a right to access information in this way unless the GIPAA provides a reason not to release the information.

-The Department of Justice publishes a large volume of material on this website.
+The Department of Communities and Justice publishes a large volume of material on this website.
 Much information relating to the department's structure and functions is available to the public on this website or by contacting the relevant area of the department.
 This material will be free of charge or available at the lowest possible cost.

 GIPAA requires that government agencies must put certain information on their websites to be available to the public, free of charge.
 This is known as 'open access information' and includes:

 The information you are looking for may already be available under one of these links.

 If the information you need is not already published on the Justice website, the Department may still be able to release it to you on request, without your needing to make a formal application.
 This information may be released if there are no public interest reasons why it should be kept confidential.
 To make an informal application,

 contact the business area that holds the information you are seeking.